richardson-dp-github/wdd/README.md

   * Also, for ethical reasons, this provides the opportunity to white-list MAC addresses when needed
 * Send
   * To the Central Server for Analysis
+  * For testing the initial prototype, an e-mail will be sent

 ### Analyzing Packets